...makes marking patchwork units quick as a whistle!

 (traditional), or light (possibly to reduce bulk) or open (to reduce

-bulk or for preference).
+bulk).
 The choice depends on your preferences and

 Trim to size if necessary.